-The Oregon Department of Justice, Crime Victims’ Services Division (CVSD) has limited scholarships (full and partial) for victim service providers to attend the Oregon State Victim Assistance Basic Academy.
+The Oregon Department of Justice, Crime Victim and Survivor Services Division (CVSSD) has limited scholarships (full and partial) for victim service providers to attend the upcoming Oregon State Victim Assistance Academies, both Basic and Advanced.
+Scholarship applications are due July 20, 2018.
 Scholarships may cover the registration fee, lodging and transportation costs.
-Click here for a scholarship application.
-For more information, please email Caroline Olfert, CVSD Training and Curriculum Policy Coordinator.
+Click the following links for a scholarship application to the Advanced Academy or a scholarship application to the Basic Academy.
+For more information, please email Caroline Olfert, CVSSD Training and Curriculum Policy Coordinator.

 What does the registration fee cover?

-Registration fees include all written materials, coffee, morning and afternoon snacks and graduation certificate.
+Registration fees include access to all written materials, coffee, morning and afternoon snacks and graduation certificate.
 Participants pay for their own lodging, food and travel expenses.

 For more information, please email NCVLI at email@example.com.